 63. In paragraph 57 of his report, Dr. Hruz wrongly asserts that hormone treatments provided to children with gender dysphoria are "risky, scientific and unethical," as well as "often irreversible."
 Dr. Hruz shows a clear misapprehension of transgender youth and the treatments for gender dysphoria.
 First, Dr. Hruz conflates children having discomfort with gender roles with transgender children.
 These are not the same populations.
-As noted above, the studies on which of whom were neither transgender nor would have met the criteria for the diagnosis "Gender with the treatments provided to adolescents, for whom it may be appropriate to treat with puberty delaying treatments or gender affirming hormones.
+As noted above, the studies on which Dr. Hruz relies to argue a particular percentage of desistance included pre-pubertal children some of whom were neither transgender nor would have met the criteria for the diagnosis "Gender Dysphoria in Children."
+Second, Dr. Hruz is conflating the data regarding pre-pubertal children with the treatments provided to adolescents, for whom it may be appropriate to treat with puberty delaying treatments or gender affirming hormones.
 To clarify, there are no medical treatments recommended for pre-pubertal children.
 Children who are prepubertal do not receive puberty blocking medication or gender affirming hormones.
 Medical treatment is not initiated until the onset of puberty.
 Before commencing any medical intervention, patients (and their parents/caregivers if they are minors) are provided with extensive information about the medication(s) being considered including both known and potentially unknown effects, desired effects and potentially undesired side effects, timeline of expected changes, and administration options.